 Eligible land which has been damaged as the result of an unforeseen event, for example floods or gorse wildfire.

-If you have signed an agreement, or are similarly committed to permitting work to take place but the consequences of not doing so would be that a vesting order would be applied for, this will be considered as FM/EC
+If you have signed an agreement, or are similarly committed to permitting work to take place but the consequences of not doing so would be that a vesting order would be applied for, this will be considered as FM/EC.

 Land permanently removed from agricultural use during 2020 will not be considered as FM/EC unless the event was unknown to you at 15 May 2020.